usepolvo/usepolvo-docs/src/guide/core-concepts/rate-limiting.md

 # Rate Limiting

-Rate limiting is a crucial aspect of API integration, ensuring that your application respects the usage limits set by the API providers. usepolvo provides built-in rate limiting features to help you manage this seamlessly.
+Rate limiting is a crucial aspect of API integration, ensuring that your application respects the usage limits set by the API providers. polvo provides built-in rate limiting features to help you manage this seamlessly.

-## How Rate Limiting Works in usepolvo
+## How Rate Limiting Works in polvo

-1. **Automatic Tracking**: usepolvo keeps track of your API usage for each service.
+1. **Automatic Tracking**: polvo keeps track of your API usage for each service.
 2. **Proactive Throttling**: Requests are automatically delayed if you're approaching the rate limit.
-3. **Retry Mechanism**: If a request fails due to rate limiting, usepolvo will automatically retry after an appropriate delay.
+3. **Retry Mechanism**: If a request fails due to rate limiting, polvo will automatically retry after an appropriate delay.

 ## Configuring Rate Limits